radanalyticsio/oshinko-specs/config-maps-for-spark-confs.md

-This approach is more difficult because it requires Oshinko to create ConfgMap objects dynamically and to associate them with the cluster so that they may be cleaned up appropriate when the cluster is destroyed.
+This approach is more difficult because it requires Oshinko to create ConfgMap objects dynamically and to associate them with the cluster so that they may be cleaned up appropriately when the cluster is destroyed.

 ## Affected Components